Mom pens candid obit for son killed by overdose - NewsBreak

 Hunter Lee Clemons passed away Feb.
 10 after a battle with addiction.
 His mother, Christy Couvillier, said she had no doubt she would put the circumstances of her son’s death in his obituary.

 “Silence would mean Hunter’s death was in vain, but if one person’s life is saved by his story, we would tell it a million more times.
 We know the pain of his suffering.
-We know the pain of our own suffering as his family, and we know there are hundreds of other people here in our community suffering as addicts or as loved ones to them,” Couvillier said.
+We know the pain of our own suffering as his family, and we know there are hundreds of other people here in our community suffering as addicts or as loved ones to them,” Couvillier said.404 dollar stores closed after FDA uncovers massive rodent infestation

 Hunter, who was born in Jacksonville, Florida, grew up in Lafayette, Louisiana, and first overdosed at age 19 on heroin laced with fentanyl, the obituary said.